izofer/papaCarousel/README.md

 #### **Remove Listeners**

-The library uses the listener on elements that require it.
+The library uses the [listeners](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) on elements that require it.
 If you want to stop carousels or remove its elements - **use the function below**

 ##### Bundler